marble999/freshlygenerated/content/posts/Broccolini-and-Edamame-Salad-With-Coconut.md

 *Photo*

-*Downtown farmers’ markets are being featured, the creative minds behind consulting firms like Remedy Creative are writing up recipes and food editors are tackling high-quality, yet affordable ingredients for the new cookbook Rebel Chefs.
-It’s a great time to find something delicious, filling, and light to make weeknight meals that aren’t complicated, time-consuming, or too expensive.
+*Downtown farmers' markets are being featured, the creative minds behind consulting firms like Remedy Creative are writing up recipes and food editors are tackling high-quality, yet affordable ingredients for the new cookbook Rebel Chefs.
+It's a great time to find something delicious, filling, and light to make weeknight meals that aren't complicated, time-consuming, or too expensive.
 Enter broccolini and edamame.
-This salad is the perfect way to include these beautiful vegetables with the springy finish that’s so hard to get.
-It’s too easy to make a second version that makes the salad even more nourishing.*
+This salad is the perfect way to include these beautiful vegetables with the springy finish that's so hard to get.
+It's too easy to make a second version that makes the salad even more nourishing.*
 ### Ingredients

 * 1 head broccoli, cut into florets and cooked in boiling water until softened (do not overcook, or the broccoli will become mushy)